stardustmeg/rs-tasks/how-to-husky/README.md

 ### ✨ Step 2:

-The next step is a bit tricky since we're working with a school's repository and have separate folders for various projects (you can find some information about that in the [official documentation](https://typicode.github.io/husky/how-to.html#project-not-in-git-root-directory) or just keep reading this 😉)
+The next step is a bit tricky since we're working with a school's repository and have separate folders for various projects (you can find some information about that in the [official documentation](https://typicode.github.io/husky/how-to.html#project-not-in-git-root-directory) or just keep reading 😉).

-run
+Run

 ```js
 npx husky init